Testing the Copernican Principle with Hubble Parameter: Future BAO constraint

 since $H_\parallel= \frac{\dot{A}'}{A'} = H_\bot + \frac{A}{A'} H'_\bot$.

 Therefore, the violation of $\mathcal{E} = 1$ could also be an indicator of LTB-type models.
-To adopt this criteria however, one needs independent measurements of $H_{\parallel}$ and $ H_\bot$ at the same redshift or just the variation of $ H_\bot$ on the light cone.
-The BAO feature imprinted in the non-relativistic matter such as galaxies distribution yields a further geometric test of homogeneity, and future large-volume BAO surveys will also allow us detect the BAO scale in both radial and transverse directions.
+To adopt this criteria however, one needs independent measurements of $H_{\parallel}$ and $H_\bot$ at the same redshift or just the variation of $ H_\bot$ on the light cone.
+The BAO feature imprinted in the non-relativistic matter such as galaxies distribution yields a further geometric test of homogeneity, and future large-volume BAO surveys will also allow us detect the BAO scale in both radial and transverse directions, although the transverse $H_\bot$ could not be measured in current measurement accuracy of BAO.
 Thus, we expect future BAO measurement would supply the information of the criteria $\mathcal{E}$ by radial Hubble parameter $H_\parallel$ and transverse Hubble parameter $H_\bot$, and improve greatly the testing of violation of homogeneity.